vuejs/v2.vuejs.org/src/v2/guide/components.md

 </div>
 ```

-Here we pass entire post object to the `props` option instead of separately pass title and content:
+Here, we pass the entire post object to the `props` option instead of separately passing the title and content.

 ```js
 Vue.component('blog-post', {